korenmiklos/impvol-julia/notebooks/lab-notes.md

 After winsorizing, there is a bump in calibrated global GDP in years 21-27 and 31-35.
 See Compar scenarions.ipynb.

 ## Check new trimming
+Not trimming from upwards (>1), makes bump even worse.

+Still large bump if we winsorize to 0+epsilon and 1-epsilon.

+Smoothing before winsorizing removes the 21-27 bump, but not the 31-35 bump.

+Winsorizing at highest/lowest (as opposed to second highest, second lowest) results in smooth series.